abipepul/camunda-platform-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq.md

 ## Prerequisites

-To use the **RabbitMQ Connector**, you need to have an installed RabbitMQ server and credentials to use it.
+To use the **RabbitMQ Connector**, you need to have an installed RabbitMQ server and relevant credentials.
 It is highly recommended not to expose your secret credentials as plain text, but rather use Camunda secrets.
 See [this appendix entry](#how-do-i-store-secrets-for-my-connector) to learn more.

 :::note
-Ensure you write out the correct exchange name and routing key, because the **RabbitMQ Connector** can't throw an exception if they are incorrect.
+Ensure you write out the correct exchange name and routing key, as the **RabbitMQ Connector** can't throw an exception if they are incorrect.
 :::

 ## Create a RabbitMQ Connector task

 To use the **RabbitMQ Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide to using Connectors](../use-connectors.md) to learn more.

-## Make your RabbitMQ Connector for sending messages executable
+## Connecting to RabbitMQ and sending messages

-To make the **RabbitMQ Connector** executable, choose the needed connection type in the **Authentication** section and fill out the mandatory fields highlighted in red in the properties panel:
+To connect to RabbitMQ, choose the required connection type in the **Authentication** section and complete the mandatory fields highlighted in red in the properties panel:

 ![connectors-rabbitmq-red-properties](../img/connectors-rabbitmq-red-properties.png)